We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 One of the system’s best features is its tall grow height of 24 inches—the highest of any smaller hydroponic system in our lineup.
 The grow height makes it easier to nurture larger plant varieties, such as peppers and tomatoes, without worrying about plants getting their leaves singed on the lights.
 The system also includes a trellis, which is helpful when growing such larger plants.

-While AeroGarden could fix this problem by making the Bounty wider, we found the solution to be simply using fewer grow stations.
-When replanting seeds in the system during a second round of testing, we planted fewer plants (six instead of nine) and found that they did better, growing larger and looking more healthy.
+While AeroGarden could fix this problem by making the Bounty wider, we found the solution to be simply using fewer grow stations simultaneously.
+When replanting seeds in the system during a second round of testing, we planted fewer plants (six instead of nine) and found that they did better, growing larger and looking healthier.

-What our tester says: “Despite the width of the system being a bit short for my preferences, after I figured out how to work around this issue, the AeroGarden Bounty earned the best overall spot for the number of plants it grows, its reasonable price, its tall grow height, and for being an inclusive kit that makes hydroponics simple.”–Jenn Ryan, Product Reviews tester and writer
+What our tester says: “Despite the width of the system being a bit short for my preferences, after I figured out how to work around this issue, the AeroGarden Bounty earned one of the best overall spots for the number of plants it grows, its reasonable price, its tall grow height, and for being an inclusive kit that makes hydroponics simple.” —Jenn Ryan, Product Reviews tester and writer

-Get the AeroGarden Bounty hydroponic system at Amazon or AeroGarden.
+Get the AeroGarden Bounty hydroponic system at Amazon, Walmart, or AeroGarden.

 Best Bang for the Buck